cloudFPGA/Doc/docsrc/pages/GETTING_STARTED/getting_started.md

 on a virtual machine hosted in our data center infrastructure ([as mentioned here](https://cloudfpga.github.io/Doc/pages/OVERVIEW/overview.html#cloudfpga-development-flow)).

 :Info: This getting started procedure will exemplify the generation of a cloudFPGA bitstream on your local computer.
-It is therefore assumed that you have the Xilinx Vivado tools (Vivado 2017.4 or higher) installed and the corresponding licenses for you to use.
+It is therefore assumed that you have the *Xilinx Vivado* tools installed and the corresponding licenses for you to use.
+However, note that the following quick start is only compatible with the *Vivado* versions **2017.4** to **2020.1** (included).

 ### Quick Trial
 ```